 To access it just scan your cell phone with a QR code that appears on your PC screen and you have to keep your smartphone connected to the Internet: no matter which network, Wi-Fi or 3G / LTE is the same, just have an active connection on the phone.
 And this is where the “beautiful” comes.

-An attacker could get hold of your iPhone, WhatsApp use it to access the Web and check the box Stay connected allowing your browser to remember your identity, and thus avoid scanning the QR code for subsequent access.
-When done, the “spy” could access your chats via WhatsApp Web without you knowing anything (provided your smartphone is connected to the Internet), but fortunately there is a way to defend yourself.
+An attacker could get hold of your iPhone, WhatsApp, use it to access the Web and check the box Stay connected, allowing your browser to remember your identity, and thus avoid scanning the QR code for subsequent access.
+When the “spy” accesses your chats via WhatsApp Web without your knowledge (assuming your smartphone is connected to the Internet), you can defend yourself.

-Another technique – far longer and more complex – that could allow a spy to spy WhatsApp iPhone is the cloning of the MACBook address .
+Another technique – far longer and more complex – that could allow a to spy WhatsApp on iPhone is the cloning of the MACBook address.
+WhatsApp uses the MAC address, a 12-digit code, to identify users.
+However, individuals can camouflage the MAC address to gain unauthorized access to someone else’s account.

 To be precise, the “turn” should make jailbreak on its iPhone (or root on Android ), install MAC address camouflage applications (eg BusyBox and Mac Address Ghost on Android or Spoof MAC on iPhone) and get hold of the victim’s phone.